mairegrant/mairegrant.github.io/_posts/2025-03-05-attributes-for-grouping-defects.md

 title:      Attributes for Grouping Defects
 published:  true
 ---
+Popping more thoughts from my head online!
+Today's topic - Defect Grouping Attributes!
+This sparked so much interest for me especially given my dissertation 'An Attribute Based Fashion Search', it brought up a lot of interest and similarities in finding patterns and correlations!

+I didn't go too deep in this article, focusing on identification of as many groupable attributes as I could gather.
+I will for sure be revising this topic and hoping to answer some unanswered questions!

+Bug Prediction as a Service (BPaaS) is something I will be keeping a close eye on as I think there is so much learning to be done in this area!

+Let me know, is there anything I have missed?

 In this article I may refer to defects as bugs, problems and issues interchangeably.